Fast quantum algorithm for differential equations

 Partial differential equations~(PDEs) are an integral part of many mathematical models in science and engineering.
-The common approach to solving a PDE on a digital computer is mapping it into a matrix equation by a discretization method and solving the matrix equation using numerical algorithms.
-The time complexity of the best-known classical algorithm for solving a linear matrix equation obtained from discretizing a linear PDE scales polynomially with the size~$N$ and condition number~$\kappa$ of matrices involved in the computation~\cite{she94,LMS+22,HHL09}; $\kappa$ is defined as the ratio of the largest to smallest singular values of a matrix.
-In contrast, several quantum algorithms, known as quantum linear-system algorithms~(QLSAs)~\cite{HHL09,Amb12,CKS17,GSL+19,MRT+21,LT20,AL22,SSD19,CAS+22}, have been developed for solving a system of linear equations with a complexity that grows at least linearly with~$\kappa$, and it cannot be made sublinear in~$\kappa$ for a \textit{general} system of linear equations by standard complexity-theoretic assumptions~\cite{HHL09}.
+The common approach to solving a PDE on a digital computer is mapping it to a matrix equation by a discretization method and solving the matrix equation using numerical algorithms.
+The time complexity of the best-known classical algorithm for solving a linear matrix equation obtained from discretizing a linear PDE scales polynomially with the size~$N$ and condition number~$\kappa$ of matrices involved in the computation~\cite{she94,HHL09}; $\kappa$ is defined as the ratio of the largest to smallest singular values of a matrix~\footnote{The condition number is fundamentally a measure of error sensitivity, and its relation to singular values is a consequence of analyzing the error sensitivity under a specific matrix norm (commonly the 2-norm).
+Specifically, the condition number of a function quantifies how sensitive the output of the function is to small changes in the input.
+In the context of a linear system $Ax=b$, the condition number is the ratio of relative changes in the solution~($\norm{\Delta x}/\norm{x}$) to the relative changes in the input~($\norm{\Delta b}/\norm{b}$).
+When measuring the sensitivity under 2-norm, the condition number of a matrix becomes the ratio of its largest to smallest singular values.}.
+In contrast, several quantum algorithms, known as quantum linear-system algorithms~(QLSAs)~\cite{HHL09,Amb12,CKS17,GSL+19,LT20,SSD19,CAS+22}, have been developed for solving a system of linear equations with a complexity that grows at least linearly with~$\kappa$, and it cannot be made sublinear in~$\kappa$ for a \textit{general} system of linear equations by standard complexity-theoretic assumptions~\cite{HHL09}.

-A key challenge in solving differential equations is arising ill-conditioned matrices (i.e., matrices with large~$\kappa$) after the discretization.
+A key challenge in solving differential equations is the arising ill-conditioned matrices (i.e., matrices with large~$\kappa$) after the discretization.
 The condition number of these matrices generally grows polynomially with their size~$N$; it grows as~$N^2$ for second-order differential equations.
 Such ill-conditioned matrices not only lead to numerical instabilities for solutions but also eliminate the exponential improvement of existing quantum algorithms with respect to~$N$.
-Despite the extensive previous work on efficient quantum algorithms for differential equations~\cite{CLO21,Ber14,MP16,AKC+19,CJO19,CL20,FLT22,kro22,LMS+22}, the challenge of ill-conditioned matrices remains as these algorithms require resources that grow~with~$\kappa$.
+Despite the extensive previous work on efficient quantum algorithms for differential equations~\cite{CLO21,Ber14,MP16,AKC+19,CL20,kro22}, the challenge of ill-conditioned matrices remains, as these algorithms require resources that grow~with~$\kappa$.